schlich/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 - Over what time frame will the discussion take place?
 - Will a decision be made within the thread?

-As the person who's started the thread people will be expecting you to host the discussion and keep things on track as it progresses.
+As the person who started the thread, people will be expecting you to host the discussion and keep things on track as it progresses.

 ## Maintain a safe environment